 If you get stressed about hiring the right person I have a suggestion which may help.

-We recently did this with several new staff positions on our team.
+I have done this with great success in hiring several staff positions for our team.

 Build the job description around the person.

-If they excel in administrative tasks…the job description may have more administrative tasks.
+If they excel in administrative tasks then the job description may have more administrative tasks.

-If they excel in creative tasks…the job description may have more creative tasks.
+If they excel in creative tasks then the job description may have more inventive tasks.

-This approach allows you to hire for character, competence, experience and fit with the team, but doesn’t limit you to finding an exact replica of a clearly defined, narrowly focused job description.
+This approach allows you to hire for character, competence, experience and fit with the team.
+In fact, I think the culture fit may be most important.
+But, this approach doesn’t limit you to finding an exact replica of a clearly defined, narrowly focused job description.

-And, I best of all…it makes for a much happier, more productive team.
+And, I best of all — it makes for a much happier team.